Methodology

 7 · Check inventory

 The full list of 82 active checks, grouped by category.
-Each row shows the display ID (derived from the check's position in its category), the canonical slug, severity, and which specs the check normatively cites.
+Each row shows the canonical slug, what the check measures, its severity, the one-line fix it recommends, and the specs it normatively cites.

 Discovery